Garfield: Caught in the Act: Development

-Garfield: Caught in the Act on Sega Genesis was developed by most of the same team that worked on Star Wars Arcade for the 32X at Sega interActive simultaneously with the Game Gear port by Novotrade International, with Michael Latham and Eric Quakenbush serving as producers of each version respectively.
+Garfield: Caught in the Act on Sega Genesis was developed by most of the same team that worked on Star Wars Arcade for the 32X at Sega Interactive simultaneously with the Game Gear port by Novotrade International, with Michael Latham and Eric Quakenbush serving as producers of each version respectively.
 Michael Fernie, Pravin Wagh and Petra Evers recounted about the game's development process and history through online interviews.
 Both Fernie and Wagn claimed that although the project had already been extensively planned via game design documents, many of the original ideas were scrapped due to not being fun such as the train segment in "Catsablanca", which was implemented early but ultimately deemed not satisfactory for the final version.

 Other levels in varying degrees of completing were also removed from the original Genesis version such as "Alien Landscape", which was created by Evers and based on a lava lamp, as well as a minigame that involved players picking cheese from a mouse hole.
 Fernie stated that the marketing team at Sega requested "Count Slobula's Castle" to be the first level of the game, instead of "Cave Cat 3,000,000 BC", with Fernie regarding the former level as one of the weaker stages that likely put off players from seeing the entire game.

+Art

-All the sprites and hand-drawn animation in Garfield: Caught in the Act were created by Jim Davis and the artists at Paws, while Sega interActive transposed the sketches lent by the studio into pixel art graphics, with Fernie stating that the person who did the process was a subcontractor.
+All the sprites and hand-drawn animation in Garfield: Caught in the Act were created by Jim Davis and the artists at Paws, while Sega Interactive transposed the sketches lent by the studio into pixel art graphics, with Fernie stating that the person who did the process was a subcontractor.
 The game drew inspiration from Davis' 1984 book Garfield: His 9 Lives.
 Davis noted that the concept for his book allowed them to portray Garfield as more "kinetic" than his usual newspaper strip character, facilitating the book's adaptation into an hour-long TV special, and reasoned that a similar premise would allow a more effective translation of Garfield into the video game medium.
 Davis also stated he was responsible for creating both the cover art and the introduction sequence.

 Release

-Garfield: Caught in the Act was first released for the Sega Genesis in 1995 by Sega and featured six levels.
+Garfield: Caught in the Act was first released for the Sega Genesis in 1995 with six levels.
 This version was also distributed in Brazil by Tectoy.
-Sega Channel subscribers could download Garfield: The Lost Levels, an exclusive release for the service that featured three different levels.
 A port for the Sega 32X, called Garfield in TV Land, was planned but ultimately cancelled.